cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 only RECOMMENDED Prg instantiation.

 The one exception is the PRG used in the Idpf implementation IdpfPoplar
 {{idpf-poplar}}.
-Here, a random oracle is not needed to prove security, since the security analysis of {{BBCGGI21}}, Proposition 1, only requires a PRG.
+Here, a random oracle is not needed to prove privacy, since the analysis of {{BBCGGI21}}, Proposition 1, only requires a PRG.
 As observed in {{GKWY20}}, a PRG can be instantiated from a correlation-robust hash function `H`.
 Informally, correlation robustness requires that for a random `r`, `H(xor(r, x))` is indistinguishable from a random function for any `x`.